June is characterized by further escalation of the rain season in

 Daylight

-The month with the longest days is June, with an average of 13h and 18min of daylight.
+June has the longest days of the year, with an average of 13h and 18min of daylight.

 Sunshine